learn-co-curriculum/dsc-evaluating-logistic-regression-models-lab/README.md

     return 2 * (numerator / denominator)
 ```

+## 7. Calculate the precision, recall, accuracy, and F1-score of your classifier.

+Do this for both the training and the test set

 ```python
 #Your code here
 ```

-Great Job!
-Now it's time to check your work with sklearn.

-## 8. Calculating Metrics with sklearn

-Each of the metrics we calculated above is also available inside the `sklearn.metrics` module.

-In the cell below, import the following functions:

-* `precision_score`
-* `recall_score`
-* `accuracy_score`
-* `f1_score`

-Compare the results of your performance metrics functions with the sklearn functions above.
-Calculate these values for both your train and test set.

 ```python